 An Open Marketplace of Ideas.
 And Tools.

 Owners will take advantage of digital construction management’s ability to swarm and repair any productivity-affecting issue that arises in the course of the project.
-Today’s API (Application Program Interface)—perhaps best exemplified by Procore’s App Marketplace—makes the construction management platform completely configurable and bristling with integrative construction tools to meet any project challenge.
+Today’s API (Application Program Interface)—perhaps best exemplified by Procore’s Marketplace—makes the construction management platform completely configurable and bristling with integrative construction tools to meet any project challenge.
 A growing innovator marketplace continues to plane away project speed bumps with niche solutions that seamlessly plug into the platform.
 Construction necessity will continue to mother digital invention, and the owner will be the chief benefactor.

 Proptech 2020 for Owners